TomOdellSheetMusic/RiotPoints-to-EUR/README.md

 how much you would have to pay upfront and what the best value is! (although thats always just the most expensive pack)

 ## Requirements
+None for the standalone exe.

+## Build it yourself
 [.net framework](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-6.0.15-windows-x64-installer) (tested with .net 5,6,7)

 ## Usage